-Disruption to the distribution of examination papers to the centre in advance of examinations Centre actions to mitigate the impact of the disruption
+Disruption to the distribution of examination papers to the centre in advance of examinations

 - Awarding bodies will provide the centre with electronic access to examination papers via a secure external network.
 Copies will be received and made by the Exams Officer and stored under secure conditions.
 Awarding bodies will guidance on the conduct of examinations in such circumstances - As a last resort, and in close collaboration with centres and regulators, awarding bodies will consider scheduling of the examination on an alternative date